marccanela/cellrake/README.md

 ### Step 3: Activate the Conda Environment

-Before installing the CellRake package, you need to activate the Conda environment you just created.
+Before installing the CellRake package, you must activate the Conda environment you just created.
 This tells your system to use the Python and packages installed in that environment.

 To activate the environment, run: